spondbob/engine-docs/source/accounts.md

 ---
-title: Login and Team Accounts
+title: Accounts
+description: Engine login and team collaboration.
 ---

 Engine accounts are authenticated using GitHub.
 If that doesn't work for your team and you need another login option to be able to use Engine, please write in to our <a href="mailto:support@apollographql.com">support</a> and let us know!